stanleyaz/Predicting-Customer-Churn/README.md

 3. To engineer features that will be used in predicting churn.
 Brass was unable to share much demographic data due to security concerns about sharing customer information with me as a non-staff who is not physically on site.
 This was also done as explained earlier, with the feature engineering of 11 new features (reduced to 9) which was used for our modeling to good effect.

+**Going forward**:
-**Going forward**: I recommend that the model be continuously fine-tuned with more data because the one year of the data is not sufficient considering a churn cutoff of 180 days.
-Internally, Brass could also strengthen the model by adding some more features that it was unable to share with me due to security concerns.
-In terms of its operations, Brass also has to look into means to ensure more frequent use of accounts by customers.
+1. I recommend that the model be continuously fine-tuned with more data because the one year of the data is not sufficient considering a churn cutoff of 180 days.

+2. Internally, Brass could also strengthen the model by adding some more features that it was unable to share with me due to security concerns.

+3. In terms of its internal marketing and customer retention strategies, Brass has to look into means of eliciting more frequent use of accounts by customers.
 As stated earlier, the average number of days between the most recent transactions per customer and the end of the year was 107 days.
 If customers stay too long between transactions, it means they have preferred alternatives, and churn becomes easier.